 Julius Caesar, man of his times, undertook and completed many wondrous accomplishments during his tenure in consul in Rome.
 In June 56 BC, he took his legions into Gaul to further subjugate the locals.
 But, his aggression resulted in the slaughter of hundreds of thousands of local.
-In a show of political propaganda and military strength, he built a bridge to allow his army to cross the Rhine river and for the first time, extend Rome’s influence directly into the territory of the Germanic tribes.
+To maintain his image, in a show of political propaganda and military strength, he built a bridge to allow his army to cross the Rhine river and for the first time, extend Rome’s influence directly into the territory of the Germanic tribes.

 Caesar recounts this amazing endeavour within his diaries.
-Within, he graphically describes using huge stones to ram logs into the river bottom and then laying long timbers to establish a support and platform.
+He graphically describes using huge stones to ram logs into the river bottom and then laying long timbers to establish a support and platform.

 This undertaking utilized energy through a number of ways.
 The men had to be feed.
-The trees contained large quantities of energy to grow.
+The trees captured energy from the Sun and stored large quantities of energy in their wood.
 And the effort to chop, clean, move and install the wood added to the total.

 Assume Caesar used fir trees.
 Multiplying the energy content of each with the likely number of trees results in an energy content of 8.8e13 Joules.

 Felling and clearing the trees would use considerable effort but is difficult to measure.
 However, Caesar spoke of a stone pile-driver pushing the logs into the river bottom.
 Lifting and dropping the stone the likely number of times results in an energy expenditure of 2e7 Joules.